NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Evaluation

 To further analyze how \name accelerates conv2d, we conducted microbenchmarks for various types of conv2d.
-Figure~\ref{fig:microbench} presents the results for default, downsampling, and depthwise conv2d.
-We used the baseline $C=C_{in}=C_{out}$ case performing conv2d on a single ciphertext while varying $C$, the number of channels that can be packed into a ciphertext.
-For downsampling conv2d, we used the $C=2C_{in}=C_{out}$ case where two input ciphertexts are downsampled to fit in a single ciphertext.
-We can generalize the results to other cases based on Section~\ref{sec:algorithm:conv2d:general}.
+Figure~\ref{fig:microbench} presents the results for default, downsampling, and depthwise conv2d, each followed by an activation function.
+We used the baseline case of $C=C_{in}=C_{out}$, performing conv2d on a single ciphertext while varying $C$, the number of channels that can be packed into a ciphertext.
+For downsampling conv2d, we used the case of $C=2C_{in}=C_{out}$, where two ciphertexts are downsampled to fit into a single ciphertext.
+These results can be generalized to other cases based on \S\ref{sec:algorithm:conv2d:general}.

-For default conv2d (Figure~\ref{fig:microbench}(a) and \ref{fig:microbench}(d)), we observe that the total execution time remains relatively constant when using \name, whereas the execution time of the baseline rapidly increases with $C$.
-This is due to two factors.
-First, the HRot complexity of conv2d increases slowly in proportion to $\sqrt{C}$ for \name, while it increases in proportion to $C$ for the baseline (See Table~\ref{tab:conv_comparison}).
+For default conv2d (Figures~\ref{fig:microbench}(a) and \ref{fig:microbench}(d)), we observe that the total execution time remains relatively constant when using \name, whereas the execution time of the baseline rapidly increases with $C$.
+This is due to two main factors.
+First, the HRot complexity of conv2d increases slowly, in proportion to $\sqrt{C}$ for \name, while it increases in proportion to $C$ for the baseline (see Table~\ref{tab:conv_comparison}).
 Second, when many channels fit in a ciphertext, StoC time decreases by a large margin.
-For the DFT matrix $S = S_{N/2 \leftarrow \ell}S_{\ell \leftarrow 0}$, \name fuses $S_{N/2 \leftarrow \ell}$ with the evaluation of conv2d, leaving only $S_{\ell \leftarrow 0}$ multiplication for StoC.
-For a large $C$, $\ell=N/C$ becomes small and makes the evaluation of $S_{\ell \leftarrow 0}$ multiplication much cheaper.
+For the DFT matrix $\mathcal{T}_{N/2} = S_{N/2 \leftarrow \ell}S_{\ell \leftarrow 0}$, \name fuses $S_{N/2 \leftarrow \ell}$ with the evaluation of conv2d, leaving only $S_{\ell \leftarrow 1}$ multiplication for StoC.
+For a large $C$, $\ell=N/C$ becomes small, which makes the evaluation of $S_{\ell \leftarrow 1}$ multiplication much cheaper.
 Overall, up to 5.62$\times$ (respectively, 2.65$\times$) speedups are achieved for conv2d that uses the AESPA (poly approx) activation method.

 In downsampling conv2d (Figure~\ref{fig:microbench}(b) and \ref{fig:microbench}(e)), the difference in execution time is more pronounced even for low-$C$ cases.
-This is primarily due to the optimized decomposition-based execution flow for downsampling conv2d, which requires performing bootstrapping on only one fourth the number of ciphertexts required to be bootstrapped in the baseline.
+This is primarily due to the optimized decomposition-based execution flow for downsampling conv2d, which requires performing bootstrapping on only one-fourth the number of ciphertexts compared to the baseline.
 As a result, CtoS+ModEval time decreases by 3.98--4.01$\times$.
 Also, the aforementioned benefits of using \name for default conv2d apply in a similar manner for downsampling conv2d.